Troubleshoot SAML SSO

 If you have multiple chains, or chains with more than one intermediate CA

-In most cases, the certificate chain consist of a single root certificate, a single intermediate certificate, and a single signing certificate.
-However, you may have multiple chains configured, or more than one intermediate CA.
+In most cases, the certificate chain consists of a single root certificate, a single intermediate certificate, and a single signing certificate.
+However, you might have multiple chains configured, or more than one intermediate CA.

 If you have multiple chains configured, structure your certificate chain as follows:

 $SPLUNK_HOME/etc/auth/idpCerts idpCertChain_1 idpCertChain_2 $SPLUNK_HOME/etc/auth/idpCerts/idpCertChain_1 cert_1.pem cert_2.pem cert_3.pem $SPLUNK_HOME/etc/auth/idpCerts/idpCertChain_2 cert_1.pem cert_2.pem cert_3.pem